our story

 The Academy for Health & Lifespan Research is a dynamic non-profit organization that plays a pivotal role in the aging ecosystem.
 As a hub of established researchers and scientists, the Academy is dedicated to empowering scientific endeavors in developing treatments and drugs for aging-related conditions.
 By acting as a catalyst and idea incubator, it accelerates groundbreaking research in laboratories worldwide, ensuring longevity initiatives receive the attention and funding they merit.
 The Academy fosters collaboration among top scientists, academic institutions, and drug companies, aiming to make longevity research breakthroughs accessible to all.
 It targets aging as the root cause of age-related disorders, supporting research for a longer, healthier life, advocating for aging as a treatable condition, and engaging the public and upcoming scientists in the field of aging.

-James Fickel Funder
+James Fickel Visionary Circle Sponsor

 Mr. Fickel is the founder of Amaranth, a company that assembles a group of luminaries in longevity biotech to source and evaluate grant proposals covering the aggregome, brain aging, computational genomics, and immune system replacement.
 He has also staffed 6 consultants to push forward projects in the longevity field, including road mapping, bottleneck compilation, outreach, and technical due diligence.
 He joined the AFAR Board of Directors in 2023.
 Through the Fickel Family Foundation, he has helped launch and support two new strategic initiatives for AFAR: the SuperAgers Family Initiative, Amplifying Geroscience Initiative, and the Time Initiative.